 Opportunities for group discussion and personal prayer

-It is the women who first give witness to the risen Christ.
-What was it that first led you on the journey that has culminated in today’s events?
+The women are the first to give witness to the risen Christ.
+What first led you on the journey that has culminated in today’s events?

 How will you give witness to this event?